Woseseltops/thesapling-website/devlogs/visualstyle.md

 Water animation
 ---------------
 A comment a lot of early playtesters gave was that the island looked empty and boring when you start.
 While I still haven't come up with a way to really fix this, I think that moving water makes the whole thing feel a little more alive.
 It's achieved by saving [x] animation in Blender as shapekeys.
+You can turn the moving water on and off in the interactive scene below.

 Gradient skyboxes
 -----------------